MI-AFP/tutorials/tutorials/03_branching.md

 ### Patterns are syntactic sugar

-It is good to notice that pattern matching in function declaration is the same as pattern matching with `case-of`.
-Actually it is just [syntactic sugar](https://en.wikibooks.org/wiki/Haskell/Syntactic_sugar#Function_Bindings) and following two functions are equivalent.
+It is good to notice that pattern matching in a function declaration is the same as pattern matching with `case-of`.
+Actually, it is just [syntactic sugar](https://en.wikibooks.org/wiki/Haskell/Syntactic_sugar#Function_Bindings) and following two functions are equivalent.
 Moreover, you can combine pattern matching with guards (no surprise).

 ```haskell
 myHead1 :: [a] -> a